arvidn/libtorrent/docs/manual.rst

 perform any operation on it, unless you first assign it a valid handle.
 If you try to perform any operation on an uninitialized handle, it will throw ``invalid_handle``.

+.. warning:: All operations on a ``torrent_handle`` may throw invalid_handle_
+	exception, in case the handle is no longer refering to a torrent.
+There are two exceptions, ``info_hash()`` and ``is_valid()`` will never throw.
+	Since the torrents are processed by a background thread, there is no guarantee that a handle will remain valid between two calls.

 *TODO: document filter_piece(), filter_pieces(), is_piece_filtered(), filtered_pieces() and filter_files()*

 file_progress()